DomeDAO/dome-contracts/README.md

   - Validation of governance mechanisms.

 - **Reward Contract Testing:**

   - Validation of contract functionality.

+- **Burn Testing:**

+  - Validation of contract functionality.
+  - Events emission.

+- **Donate Testing:**

+  - Validation of contract functionality.
+  - Events emission.

-In total, there are 79 individual tests.
+In total, there are 102 individual tests.

 ### Running Tests